dianping/cat/lib/README.md

 * Go
 * Node.js

-And the following programming language is in our plan:
+And the following programming languages are in our plan:

 * PHP
 * C# (.net)